Official Development Assistance (Japan)

 The Official Development Assistance (政府開発援助, Seifukaihatsuenjo) is an arm of the Ministry of Foreign Affairs (Japan).
 The goal of the office is to help developing nations with supplies, civil engineering and other assistance.
 The ODA was started in 1954 after Japan signed the Colombo Plan, which pledges to provide aid to nations who need it.
 As of 2003, the ODA has provided over $221 billion USD to 185 nations and regions.
 The main institution that is managing Japanese ODA is Japan International Cooperation Agency.

 History

 In February 2015, the decision was made to establish the Development Cooperation Charter as a means of taking a "proactive" approach to promoting peace and stability.
 Its approval allows Tokyo to grant monetary aid to foreign militaries for non-military operations.
 The DCC prioritizes Southeast Asia in granting aid.

 The wording of the DCC is a bit ambiguous because it can be used to justify the financing of non-combat equipment like radar, aircraft and ISR equipment.

+New Alternative

+The ODA is not permitted for defense or security applications.
+In Japan's revised National Security Strategy (NSS) of 2022, it was declared that a new cooperation framework for defense aid distinct from ODA would be created.
+This initiative, referred to as Japan's Official Security Assistance (OSA), was officially inaugurated in April 2023.